- Search The Registry

 In 1839, he became an agent of the American Anti-Slavery Society.
 Licensed the same year by the New York Congregational Association, he served as pastor to an all-white congregation in South Butler, New York, from 1841 to 1843.
 His second pastorate, from 1846 to 1851, was of a white congregation in Courtlandville, New York.

-During his two years in Canada, he served as an agent of the Anti-Slavery Society of Canada and assisted the fugitive American slaves who had taken residence north of the border.
+During his two years in Canada, he served as an agent of the Anti-Slavery Society of Canada and assisted the fugitive Black slaves who had taken residence north of the border.
 In April 1853, Ward went to England on a fund-raising mission.
 During his two-year stay, he gave many speeches and published his life story, "Autobiography of a Fugitive Negro" (1855).

 In 1855, he settled in Kingston, Jamaica.
 Until 1860, he served as pastor to a small group of Baptists there.
 He later moved to St. George Parish where he died in 1866.